 During the reporting period ending 31 March 2021 the Group had entered into contracts to acquire materials and equipment that are denominated in US dollars.
 In order to limit the effect of currency exposure, prior to the reporting dates the Group entered into a series of forward foreign currency contracts for amounts equal to its total US dollar exposure.

-At the current reporting date, the Group had a total of US\$2,585,000 (2020: US\$4,587,000) of forward foreign currency contracts, to manage exposure relating to the expansion of the Ngawha generation plant.
-The values of these contracts were translated into New Zealand dollars at the exchange rate applying on 31 March 2021 and adjusted for credit risk.
+At 31 March 2022 the Group had not entered into any forward foreign currency contracts (31 March 2021: US\$2,585,000) to manage exposure relating to the expansion of the Ngawha generation plant.
+The values of these contracts were translated into New Zealand dollars at the exchange rate applying at the end of the periods and adjusted for credit risk.
 This has created an unrealised loss for the period which has been credited to profit or loss and included in the statement of financial position.